sciactive/pnotify/README.md

   Width of the notice.
 * `minHeight: '16px'`<br>
   Minimum height of the notice.
 It will expand to fit content.
+* `maxTextHeight: '200px'`
+  Maximum height of the text container.
+If the text goes beyond this height, scrollbars will appear.
+Use null to remove this restriction.
 * `icon: true`<br>
   Set icon to true to use the default icon for the selected style/type, false for no icon, or a string for your own icon class.
 * `animation: 'fade'`<br>